 PQI Mini USB Fingerprint Reader

 You can program it with up to 10 different fingerprints to allow others to access your laptop as needed.
-It can also help you automatically encrypt files if you want to set up the software, although this part isn’t necessary for operation.
-PQI calls their fingerprint reader the fastest in the world, and while that’s hard to prove it really does just take a fraction of a second to read a fingerprint, which does help speed up the login process.
+The PQI Mini USB Fingerprint Reader can also help you automatically encrypt files if you want to set up the software, although this part isn’t necessary for operation.
+PQI calls their fingerprint reader the fastest in the world, and while that’s hard to prove, it really does just take a fraction of a second to read a fingerprint, which does help speed up the login process.

 Kensington VeriMark Reader